csmig/stig-manager/docs/user-guide/roles-and-access.rst

 Access Controls Rules allow fine-grained management of what Assets and STIGs users can see and Evaluate in a Collection.
 They are particularly important for users with the Restricted role, as these users have no default access and rely entirely on Access Controls to perform their work.

 Access Controls can be defined based on any combination of the following elements:
+  - **Collection**: Add a rule that applies to all Assets and STIGs in the Collection.
   - **Assets**: Specific Assets in the Collection
   - **STIGs**: Security Technical Implementation Guides assigned to Assets
   - **Labels**: Tags that group Assets together